VK 30.01 (P): Development

-Shortly after the beginning of the war on 1 September 1939, Ferdinand Porsche was appointed chairman of the Panzerkommission, an advisory group of engineers and industrialists created by Adolf Hitler to advise him on future tank designs.
-Through his membership in the group, Porsche likely became aware that Daimler-Benz had received permission to design a tank outside the normal process where the design office issued specifications that designers had to meet in October.
+Shortly after the beginning of the war on 1 September 1939, Ferdinand Porsche was appointed chairman of the Panzerkommission.(an advisory group of engineers and industrialists created by Adolf Hitler to advise him on future tank designs).Through his membership in the group, Porsche likely became aware that Daimler-Benz had received permission to design a tank outside the normal process where the design office issued specifications that designers had to meet in October.
 He decided to do the same for the VK 30 program in December using his preferred air-cooled engines.
 While independent of the testing office, Porsche did receive advice and funding from it for the prototypes.
 By the end of March 1941 the company was placing orders for major components of the prototypes.

-Porsche chose to use a gasoline-electric drivetrain in his Typ 100 tank to eliminate the need for a mechanical transmission, which he felt weren't strong enough for such heavy vehicles.
-Two air-cooled V-10 Porsche Typ 100 gasoline engines, mounted in the rear of the tank, were each connected to an electric generator.
+Porsche chose to use a gasoline-electric drivetrain in his Type 100 tank to eliminate the need for a mechanical transmission, which he felt weren't strong enough for such heavy vehicles.
+Two air-cooled V-10 Porsche Type 100 gasoline engines, mounted in the rear of the tank, were each connected to an electric generator.
 These drove electric motors that were connected to the front drive sprockets for the tracks.
 The 10 litre engines produced a total of 420 PS.

 Krupp were directly contracted by Porsche to produce the turret to house the 57-caliber 8.8 cm KwK 36 gun and the two teams worked together to develop it for the VK 30.01 (P) chassis.
 A fully developed drawing with the Krupp turret was completed, dated 5 March 1941.
 The Krupp turret would be used on both the Porsche and the Henschel Tiger.

-The requirements for the new development of a 30-tonne schwerer Panzerkampfwagen included the ability to mount at least the 7.5 cm KwK L/24 main gun with a desire to fit the 10.5 cm KwK L/28 if possible.
+The requirements for the new development of a 30-tonne schwererPanzerkampfwagen included the ability to mount at least the 7.5 cm KwK L/24 main gun with a desire to fit the 10.5 cm KwK L/28 if possible.
 Later, in 1941, the German Army encountered —unexpectedly— heavily armored enemy vehicles such as the Soviet T-34 and KV-1.
 Plans were then made to instead mount the more effective 8,8 cm KwK L/56.